Maira Moneo

-Maira Moneo (born September 25, 1992) is an Uruguayan woman professional boxer.
-A lightweight, she has been ranked among the top ten in the world in her division by the World Boxing Association at number 2, and by the International Boxing Federation at number 3.
+Maira Moneo (born September 25, 1992) is an Uruguayan professional boxer.
+A lightweight, she has been recognized as the interim champion of the world in her division by the World Boxing Association (WBA) since July 1, 2023, and by the World Boxing Council (WBC) since December 15, 2023, and ranked #3 by the International Boxing Federation (IBF).
 An aggressive fighter, her nickname is "La Panterita" ("The Small Panther").
-A popular performer in Uruguay and in Uruguay's neighboring country of Argentina, Moneo has been featured various times at Argentina's international television boxing show, TyC Sports' Boxeo de Primera.
-Managed by Pedro Bologna and promoted by Georgina Rivero, Moneo is, as of 2023, the WBA's Fedelatin women's lightweight champion.
+A popular performer in Uruguay and in neighboring country Argentina, Moneo has been featured various times at Argentina's international television boxing show, TyC Sports' Boxeo de Primera.
+Managed by Pedro Bologna and promoted by Georgina Rivero, Moneo was, as of 2024, the WBA's and WBC's interim women's world lightweight champion.